My Microsoft Flight Simulator (2020) Settings – Updated 10 June 2023

 Microsoft Flight Simulator Configuration Settings

 These are the settings within MSFS which I’ve been for the past several weeks.
-These worked well under SU10 and even better under SU11.
+These settings have worked well under SU12 with the new PC.